OASSP/.github/profile/README.md

 OR
 - Sponsor Us To <a href="https://www.campus.oassp.org/sponsor.html"> Keep  the Lights On</a>
 OR
--Sponsor  an Instructor<a href="https://www.campus.oassp.org/sponsor.html">To Pass On the light of Knowledge & Skills </a>
+-Sponsor  an Instructor<a href="https://www.campus.oassp.org/sponsor.html">To Pass On the Light </a>

 ### 👩‍💻 **Useful resources - where can the community find our docs?**